In the world of Linux and Unix-based systems, user roles and permissions are the foundation of security and system integrity.

 Please note: making changes directly to the /etc/sudoers file is discouraged, and the visudo utility should be used instead.
 Also see Additional Information below regarding /etc/sudoers.d.

-Comment the following two lines:
+Comment the following two lines if not already commented (default):

 # Defaults targetpw # ask for the password of the target user i.e. root